Testing and defence led by a published security researcher with five CVEs, including a CVSS 9.1 Mirai botnet kill-switch.

 A retained security leader to own your risk register, controls, and treatment plan end to end.

 Explore Fractional security leadership →A register lists risks.
-A fractional security leader owns them, assigns treatment, and closes them, mapped to SOC 2 or ISO 27001.
-Led by a published CVE researcher.
+A fractional security leader owns them, assigns treatment, and closes them, mapped to SOC 2 or ISO 27001 compliance.
+Led by a published security researcher.

 Explore fractional security leadershipEach risk is scored on a standard 5x5 matrix: likelihood (1 to 5) multiplied by impact (1 to 5) gives a score from 1 to 25.
 Scores map to bands: 1 to 4 Low, 5 to 9 Medium, 10 to 15 High, and 16 to 25 Critical.
 This is the common qualitative approach used in ISO 27005 and NIST-style risk assessments.